Rockies vs. Dodgers: Odds, spread, over/under - September 26

 |2x Second Chance Bets Up To $2,000

-If you're wanting to put money on the Rockies and Dodgers matchup but want some assistance with how to get started, here's a quick breakdown.
-Betting on the moneyline, run line, and total are some of the most common ways to place bets.
-A moneyline bet means that you think one of the teams -- say, the Rockies (+200) -- will win the game.
-Pretty simple, right?
-If you bet $10 with those odds, and they end up winning the game, you'd get $30.00 back in your pocket.
+Wanting to put money on the Rockies and Dodgers game but aren't sure how to get started?
+Here's a quick breakdown.
+Some of the most common betting types include the moneyline, run line, and total.
+A moneyline bet means that you think one of the teams -- the Rockies (+200), for example -- will win.
+It's that simple!
+If the Rockies are victorious, and you bet $10, you'd get $30.00 back.

-And that's not all.
-There are lots of other ways to bet, as well.
-For example, you can wager on player props (will Ezequiel Tovar hit a home run?), parlays (combining picks from different games to multiply your potential winnings), and more.
-Visit the BetMGM website and app for additional info on the many ways you can bet on games.
+Plus, there are lots of other ways to play, such as player props (will Ezequiel Tovar get a hit?), parlays (combining picks from multiple games to multiply your winnings), and more.
+For more details on the many ways you can play, check out the BetMGM website and app.

 Ready to place your bet?
 Click here and enter bonus code "GNPLAY" to claim your BetMGM promo today.